St. Elias Cathedral in Ottawa Celebrates the 85th Anniversary of the Parish and 15th Anniversary of the Cathedral

 3. Schedule and confirm the date of baptism with the Cathedral office by calling 613-738-2222.

 4. The godparents and parents are to meet with either Fr.
 Ghattas or Fr.
-Michael several weeks before the baptism in order to discuss the order of the service, the responsibilities of the godparents, and required items to bring.
+Nektarios several weeks before the baptism in order to discuss the order of the service, the responsibilities of the godparents, and required items to bring.